Build a RAG from

 Retrieval quality and ranking

-Hybrid search and re-ranking often improve results more than tweaking prompts.
+Hybrid search and reranking often improve results more than prompt tweaking alone.
+Retrieval quality matters more than prompt cleverness.

 Answer rules

-Assistant must ground claims in evidence, cite sources, and refuse unsupported claims.
+The assistant should be required to ground claims in evidence, cite sources, and refuse unsupported claims.
+Good behavior is not optional.

 How to evaluate RAG quality